Trailbl4z3r/Trailbl4z3r.github.io/projectcybersec.md

 Project:CyberSec is an initiative started in May 2019 by TAR UC FOCS.
 Its objectives are:

-- Find and gather TAR UC students who have skills and interests in Cybersecurity.
+- Find and gather TAR UC students who have the skills and interests in Cybersecurity.

 - Build a community of like-minded students and a platform to exchange ideas.